swork/frontpage/index.md

 ## Recents:

+### Samsung Chromebook Pro to Linux, one-way trip

+This machine was $inexpensive back in 2018?
+Or so? when I bought it to support Shauna's campaign.
+It saw good use then, and little since.
+I was excited about Linux in Chromebook but it kept getting teased for this machine while most others with similar hardware got supported.
+They finally turned this on (dev channel only I think) just before EOL of OS updates in 2023.
+Not a terrific showing.

+ChromeOS is a lot of nothing for me, and this machine isn't useful in that configuration (to me).
+Nobody needs it; they sell for around $100 used, and this one is too good to let go like that.
+So, let's take a [one-way trip to Linux](https://swork.github.io/samsung-chromebook-pro/).

 ### Motorcycle auxiliary equipment switching

 KLR650 is a pretty basic moto.
 A recent trip left me wanting some electrical